johnmogi/weightapp_Terraform_CI_CD/README.md

-this repository is the starting point in Sela's week 12 bootcamp. in this repository we control the infrastructure as code for the actual assets on the azure cloud. in addition we are using infracost to calculate any price change.
+this repository is the starting point in Sela's week 12 bootcamp. in this repository we control the infrastructure as code for the actual assets on the azure cloud. if you have a clue on how to use the terraform in order to build the cloud you can skip the following section directly to WORKING instructions for the terraform CI CD..

+if not - follow the following:

 ## Stage 1 - create the AKS in Azure cloud.
 you'll need to setup the following services:
-1. a Terraform Bacend - manually create a new storage account and populate the backend.tf file (not included)" redundency - LRS } performance standard regarding backend - read more here on hiw to manage it securely: https://www.terraform.io/language/settings/backends/configuration
+1. a Terraform Backend - manually create a new storage account and populate the backend.tf file (not included)" redundency - LRS } performance standard regarding backend - read more here on hiw to manage it securely: https://www.terraform.io/language/settings/backends/configuration